lugenx/ecohabit/docs/how-to-contribute.md

 ![successfull pull request](./assets/successful-pull-request.png "Successfull pull request")

 Congratulations!
-You have successfully made a Pull Request.
+You have successfully made a Pull Request, and you did your very first contribution.
 Now we have to wait for the maintainers to review and check your Pull Request.
 Once the maintainers have deemed your contribution to be worthy, they will accept your Pull Request.
-Now you have made your very first contribution!